Elon Musk's SpaceX Makes And Donates Face Shields, Protective Suits, Sanitizer For COVID-19 Healthcare Workers

 Tesla Inc. (NASDAQ: TSLA), the other company led by Musk, has also been making ventilators for patients who fall critically-ill from COVID-19 and require hospitalization.

-California Governor Gavin Newsom said Monday that Tesla already delivered 1,000 ventilators it promised to the state.
+California governor Gavin Newsom said Monday that Tesla already delivered a 1,000 ventilators it promised to the state.

 Musk has frequently downplayed the severity of the pandemic.
 The billionaire entrepreneur said the "coronavirus panic is dumb," later adding that the risks from the panic remained worse than from the pandemic itself.